-All Dutch banks provide a similar range of services to their customers and have established online banking to make life easier.
+All Dutch banks provide a similar range of services to their customers and have introduced online banking services.
 Unlike in some countries, cheques are not commonly used in the Netherlands.
 Cash machines (ATMs) are widespread.
 Credit/debit cards are not accepted everywhere.
-Dutch supermarkets normally do not accept credit cards.
+Dutch supermarkets generally do not accept credit cards.

 ATMs are called geldautomaten or pinautomaten in Dutch.
-Every reasonable sized town in the Netherlands has a few ATMs, and larger cities have many.
-It is possible to use any bank card in most ATMs in the Netherlands, regardless which bank they belong to (but check with your bank for possible charges).
-So, for example if you have a Rabobank card you may also use it in a ING pinautomaat at no extra charge.
-This is called guest use (gastgebruik), however you can only do this once in every 24 hours.
+Every reasonably sized town in the Netherlands has a few ATMs, and larger cities have many.
+It is possible to use any bank card in most ATMs in the Netherlands, regardless which bank issued the card.
+For example, if you have a Rabobank card you may also use it in an ING pinautomaat at no extra charge.
+This is called guest use (gastgebruik), you can only do this once a day.

 Lost or stolen (credit) cards